War elephant: Indian subcontinent

 Ancient Indian kings certainly valued the elephant in war, some stating that an army without elephants is as despicable as a forest without a lion, a kingdom without a king, or as valor unaided by weapons.
 The use of elephants further increased with the rise of the Mahajanapadas.
 King Bimbisara (c.
 543 BC), who began the expansion of the Magadha kingdom, relied heavily on his war elephants.
 The Mahajanapadas would be conquered by the Nanda Empire under the reign of Mahapadma Nanda.
-Pliny the Elder and Plutarch also estimated the Nanda Army strength in the east as 200,000 infantry, 80,000 cavalry, 8,000 chariots, and 6,000 war elephants.
+According to Curtius, Alexander learned that the Nanda had 200,000 infantry; 20,000 cavalry; 3,000 elephants; and 2,000 four-horse chariots.
+Diodorus gives the number of elephants as 4,000.
+Plutarch inflates these numbers significantly, except the infantry: according to him, the Nanda force included 200,000 infantry; 80,000 cavalry; 6,000 elephants; and 8,000 chariots.
+It is possible that the numbers reported to Alexander had been exaggerated by the local Indian population, who had the incentive to mislead the invaders.
 Alexander the Great would come in contact with the Nanda Empire on the banks of the Beas River and was forced to return due to his army's unwillingness to advance.
-Even if the numbers and prowess of these elephants were exaggerated by historic accounts, elephants were established firmly as war machines in this period.
+Even if historic accounts exaggerated the numbers and prowess of these elephants, elephants were firmly established as war machines in this period.

-Chandragupta Maurya (321–297 BC), formed the Maurya Empire, the largest empire to exist in South Asia.
-At the height of his power, Chandragupta is said to have wielded a military of 600,000 infantry, 30,000 cavalry, 8,000 chariots and 9,000 war elephants besides followers and attendants.
+At the height of his power, Chandragupta Maurya of the Maurya Empire is said to have wielded a military of 600,000 infantry, 30,000 cavalry, 8,000 chariots and 9,000 war elephants besides followers and attendants.
 In the Mauryan Empire, the 30-member war office was made up of six boards.
-The sixth board looked after the elephants, and were headed by Gajadhyaksha.
-The gajadhyaksha was the superintendent of elephants and his qualifications.
-The use of elephants in the Maurya Empire as recorded by Chanakya in the Arthashastra.
-According to Chanakya; catching, training, and controlling war elephants was one of the most important skills taught by the military academies.
-He advised Chandragupta to setup forested sanctuaries for the wellness of the elephants.
+The sixth board looked after the elephants, and was headed by a Gajadhyaksha, or superintendent of elephants, who was tasked with their training.
+The use of elephants in the Maurya Empire is recorded by Chanakya in the Arthashastra.
+According to Chanakya, catching, training, and controlling war elephants were among the most important skills taught by military academies.
+He advised Chandragupta to set up forested sanctuaries for the wellness of the elephants.
 Chanakya explicitly conveyed the importance of these sanctuaries.
 The Maurya Empire would reach its zenith under the reign of Ashoka, who used elephants extensively during his conquest.
 During the Kalinga War, Kalinga had a standing army of 60,000 infantry, 1000 cavalry and 700 war elephants.
-Kalinga was notable for the quality of their war elephants which were prized by its neighbors for being stronger.
+Kalinga was notable for the quality of its war elephants, which its neighbors prized for their strength.
 Later the King Kharavela was to restore an independent Kalinga into a powerful kingdom using war elephants as stated in the Hathigumpha inscription or "Elephant Cave" Inscriptions.

-Following Indian accounts foreign rulers would also adopt the use of elephants.
+Following Indian accounts, foreign rulers would also adopt the use of elephants.

-The Cholas of Tamil Nadu also had a very strong elephant force.
+The Chola Empire of Tamil Nadu also had a very strong elephant force.
 The Chola emperor Rajendra Chola had an armored elephant force, which played a major role in his campaigns.